tskit-dev/msprime/docs/development.md

 ### Python requirements

-The list of packages needed for development are listed in ``requirements/development.txt``.
-Install these using either:
+The packages needed for development are specified as optional dependencies in the ``pyproject.toml`` file.
+Install these using:

 ```
-conda install --file requirements/development.txt
+$ python -m pip install -e ".[dev]"
 ```

-or
+For conda users, you may need to install GSL first:
 ```
+conda install gsl
-$ python -m pip install -r requirements/development.txt
+pip install -e ".[dev]"
 ```
-depending on whether you are a conda or pip user.

 ## Overview